Aston Martin DBS Superleggera Review & Prices

 But these are Super GTs, cars that need to get you to the South of France in comfort before you thrash around the local racetrack chasing lap records.
 Here, the Aston is the better bet; it’s quieter at high speeds, has the more supple suspension in its GT driving mode and the slicker gearbox around town.
 There’s also no doubt that its sumptuous leather-clad interior feels the more special place to sit.

 Which leaves us in no doubt that the Aston Martin DBS Superlegerra is one of the most complete cars Aston Martin has yet produced.
 Sharp, monumentally quick and brilliantly raucous, yet comfortable and refined when you want it to be.
-Check out our latest Aston Martins for sale, and see how you can sell your current car through carwow.
+Check out our latest Aston Martins for sale, and see how you can sell your car online through carwow.

 How much is the Aston Martin DBS Superleggera?